KhanMaytok/slate/source/index.html.md

 person who wants enjoy it.
 The mod features two new societies, two main inheritable traits, two main characters and a ton of new flavour events.

+<aside class="warning">Since it's the documentation for the mod, possible spoilers can appear.
+Be careful if you want to discover the story by your own.</aside>